cjdelisle/cjdns/README.md

 ## How does routing work?

-In order to understand how cjdns routing works, it is important to understand how the existing Internet works when you send a packet.
-At each "intersection in the road" the router reads the address on the packet and decides which turn it should take.

-In the cjdns net, a packet goes to a router and the router labels the packet with directions to the router best able to handle it.
+In a cjdns network, a packet goes to a router and the router labels the packet with directions to the router best able to handle it.
 That is, a router which is physically nearby and has an address numerically close to the destination address of the packet.
 The directions are added to the packet to allow it to go